Lady Bird Lake: Ann and Roy Butler Hike-and-Bike Trail and Boardwalk

-The Ann and Roy Butler Hike-and-Bike Trail, formerly the Town Lake Hike and Bike Trail, creates a complete circuit around Lady Bird Lake.
-It is one of the oldest urban Texas hike and bike paths.
+In 2011, the City of Austin renamed the Town Lake Hike and Bike Trail to the Ann and Roy Butler Hike-and-Bike Trail.
+Mayor Butler and his wife, Ann, were instrumental in transforming the shores of Lady Bird Lake into a park area with a trail and landscaped spaces.
+The trail creates a complete circuit around Lady Bird Lake and is one of the oldest urban Texas hike and bike paths.
 The trail is the longest trail designed for non-motorized traffic maintained by the City of Austin Parks and Recreation Department.
-A local nonprofit, The Trail Conservancy, is the Trail's private steward and has made Trail-wide improvements by adding user amenities and infrastructure including trailheads and lakefront gathering areas, locally-designed jewel box restrooms, exercise equipment, as well as doing trailwide ecological restoration work on an ongoing basis.
+A local nonprofit, The Trail Conservancy, formed in 2003, is the trail's primary steward since 2022 and has made trail-wide improvements by adding landscaping, user amenities and infrastructure including trailheads and lakefront gathering areas, locally-designed jewel box restrooms, exercise equipment, as well as doing trail wide ecological restoration work on an ongoing basis.

 The Butler Trail loop was completed in 2014 with the public-private partnership 1-mile Boardwalk at Lady Bird Lake project, which was spearheaded by The Trail Conservancy.
 Construction on the $28 million project was completed during October 2012 – June 2014.

 The trail is 10.1 mi long and mostly flat, with 97.5% of it at less than an 8% grade.
 The trail's surface is smooth and is mostly crushed granite except for a few lengths of concrete and a boardwalk on the South-side of the lake.
 A pedestrian bridge incorporated into the trail bridges Barton Creek.
 The Roberta Crenshaw Pedestrian Walkway spans Lady Bird Lake beneath MoPac Boulevard and provides the trail's westernmost crossing of Lady Bird Lake.

 The trail encompasses the Lou Neff Point Gazebo at the confluence of Barton Creek and Lady Bird Lake.
 It is listed as 'Austin Art in Public Places'.

+On February 7, 2026, the City of Austin opened Wishbone Bridge—a three way bridge—to create a north-south connection on the Butler Trail across Lady Bird Lake that gets trail users off of the sidewalks on Longhorn Dam and away from the heavy traffic across the dam.
+Construction of the bridge started in the summer of 2024 and cost $25 million paid for with $20 million from a 2020 bond package, a $4.1 million federal grant and other money from 2012 and 2016 bonds.
+The center of the bridge is a 76-foot-wide shaded plaza with landscaping, benches and bike racks added by the Trail Conservancy.